cryptoanarchywiki/cryptoanarchywiki.github.io/_getting_started/what-is-crypto-anarchy.md

 ## tl;dr:

 + Essential reading: [The Crypto Anarchist Manifesto](https://www.activism.net/cypherpunk/crypto-anarchy.html)
-+ Crypto-anarchists seek to use strong encryption and anonymity tools to create spaces outside of the reach of the state for free space and commerce.
++ Crypto-anarchists seek to use strong encryption and anonymity tools to create spaces outside of the reach of the state for free speech and commerce.